edina/angular-build/README.md

 Check out the [change log](CHANGELOG.MD)

-## Status & roadmap
-Check out the issues/labels & milestones to get an idea of what's next.
-For existing features, refer to the previous section.

 ## Embedded choices
 As state above, some important technology choices are clearly embedded with this project.
 Here's a rundown of those choices: